 5. If you can join with other writers, it splits the workload.
 We split the work between three of us when we started Novel Journey.
 We posted new interviews each day.
 Then, we added teaching posts by authors we had previously interviewed but who had new novels to promote.
 Now, we have a crew of sixteen and our own writing contest.

 5. Follow other blogs.
 Another way to build your Internet presence is commenting on blogs.
 Lots of them.
 One very clever author, Bonnie Calhoun, realized the potential for marketing through blog tours.
 She amassed a large contingency of bloggers and contacted a number of publishers, who supplied the books for reviews posted.
-Most of these bloggers are writers and building platforms for themselves.
+Most of these bloggers are writers and building platforms for themselves too.
+You can get advice from other bloggers too, like how to promote your book more effectively or learn about different dialogues to make your writing flow better.
+Either way, you can build strong relationships with other writers and learn a lot from them!
+They can also learn from you too.

 6. Trade links with other writers.
 Offer to swap posts, do guest posts, and even ask what they’d like to see on your blog.
 The more links to your blog, the higher your Google ranking.
 Speaking of google ranking, it may be worth checking out sites like Gotch SEO to help you get a better understanding of this aspect of SEO.